 Some materials might result in an attack vulnerability.

 The range of BODY scores depends ‘pon the material.
 The BODY scores for the standard shields assume a knights-and-castles, or generic-heroic-fantasy, tech level.
-Bronze Age of technology or earlier shields will likely have a lower BODY.
+Bronze Age or earlier shields will likely have a lower BODY.

 Shields without Hardened Defenses